-A: " Definitely, even with Tony Gonzalez they still know Devonta Freeman is going to be a huge threat to them.
+A: " Definitely, even with Tony Gonzalez they still know Michael Turner is going to be a huge threat to them.
 So we have the box filled every time with guys blitzing, DBs and linebackers to try to stop it.
 But, we just have to get back to our fundamentals and doing what we do best and it will be fine."

 Q: Where do you think you guys are offensively?

 A: "I think that we are OK.
 I felt like some of the plays we ran we just missed them We left a lot of the big plays on the field.
 We just have to get better at timing and I think that's the biggest thing we have.
 We are going to get more opportunities to make plays out there and I just think that we have to make them.
 Instead of here and there we miss or here and there we get penalties and things like that.
 We just have to make the play when the play is there."

 Q: Do you notice defenses approaching you any differently this year?